 Promissory Notes.
 Each loan, whether subsidized or unsubsidized, was to be evidenced by an unsecured unendorsed promissory note.
-Currently, all such loans are in the form of a "Master Promissory Note."
-A Master

-Promissory Note was designed to be used as both a single year and as a multi-year note.
+Beginning on or about July 1, 2003, and continuing through June 30, 2010, all such loans were evidenced by a "Master Promissory Note."
+A Master Promissory Note was designed to be used as both a single year and as a multi-year note.
 Under the Master Promissory Note process, most borrowers signed a promissory note once, at the time they first borrowed.
 They may have obtained additional loans, based on that same note, during the same year or in subsequent years.
 Generally, a lender's ability to make subsequent loans to a borrower, based on the Master Promissory Note, expires upon the earliest of (i) twelve (12) months after the original Master Promissory Note is signed if no disbursements have been made using that Master Promissory Note, (ii) ten (10) years from the date the Master Promissory Note is signed, or (iii) the date the lender receives written notice from the borrower that the Master Promissory Note may no longer be used as the basis for making additional loans.